dhellmann/pymotw/PyMOTW/inspect/index.rst

 The Stack and Frames
 ====================

-In addition to introspection of code objects, the inspect module includes several functions for inspecting the runtime environment while a program is running.
+In addition to introspection of code objects, :ref:`inspect` includes functions for inspecting the runtime environment while a program is running.
 Most of these functions work with the call stack, and operate on "call frames".
 Each frame record in the stack is a 6 element tuple containing the frame object, the filename where the code exists, the line number in that file for the current line being run, the function name being called, a list of lines of context from the source file, and the index into that list of the current line.
 Typically such information is used to build tracebacks when exceptions are raised.
 It can also be useful when debugging programs, since the stack frames can be interrogated to discover the argument values passed into the functions.

-The function currentframe() returns the frame at the top of the stack (for the current function).
-The function getargvalues() returns a tuple with argument names, the names of the variable arguments, and a dictionary with local values from the frame.
+``currentframe()`` returns the frame at the top of the stack (for the current function). ``getargvalues()`` returns a tuple with argument names, the names of the variable arguments, and a dictionary with local values from the frame.
 By combining them, we can see the arguments to functions and local variables at different points in the call stack.

 .. include:: inspect_getargvalues.py
     :literal:
     :start-after: #end_pymotw_header

-The value for local_variable is included in the frame's local variables even though it is not an argument to the function.
+The value for ``local_variable`` is included in the frame's local variables even though it is not an argument to the function.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'inspect_getargvalues.py'))